BS 9251 - An introduction to the standard

 We were delighted to be able to present a webinar to our customers which introduced the new BS 9251: 2014 fire sprinkler systems for domestic and residential occupancies – code of practice in which over a hundred people participated, we thought we would like to share our thoughts with a wide audience.

-The new standard has considerable differences to the 2005 publication and is showing its maturity in the changes which make this standard highly usable and provides both flexibility and guidance on its use and implementation.
+The new standard has considerable differences from the 2005 publication and is showing its maturity in the changes which make this standard highly usable and provides both flexibility and guidance on its use and implementation.

 Of course, this introduction is only a taster you cannot possibly cover the whole of the standard in a few PowerPoint slides but hopefully, you will find something useful to take away and if nothing else will give you food thought.
 Some of the major changes are easy to see such as the introductions of categories of occupancy which is much clearer and resolves the issue of specifiers asking for a residential system when actually they were asking for a domestic.
 Some other changes will be harder for some to get used to such as the introduction of design densities as opposed to just using the manufacturer's datasheet.